La Gorgue: Location and governance

-La Gorgue lies on to the south of the river Lys, straddling its tributary the Lawe.
+La Gorgue lies to the south of the river Lys, straddling its tributary the Lawe.
 The town is located about 33 km west of Lille by road.

 It is a commune in the Nord department, which lies within the region of Hauts-de-France, and the capital city of both the department and region is Lille.
 La Gorge lies within the arrondissement of Dunkerque, and the canton of Hazebrouck.